Your First Week

 Ethics, Rights & Obligations

-The Human Rights Code is applicable to all British Columbians and prohibits discrimination in employment on the basis of race, colour, ancestry, place of origin, religion, marital status, family status, physical or mental disability, sex or sexual orientation or class of persons.
+The Human Rights Code is applicable to all British Columbians and prohibits discrimination in employment on the basis of race, colour, ancestry, place of origin, political belief, religion, marital status, family status, physical or mental disability, sex, sexual orientation, gender identity or expression, or age.

 The Human Rights Code also prohibits discrimination in